Dow releases annual Sustainability Report

 MIDLAND, Mich. - June 17, 2019 - Dow (NYSE: DOW) today released its 2018 Sustainability Report, which shares its progress against its 2025 Sustainability Goals and demonstrates its commitment to collaborate with value chain partners and other stakeholders to find more sustainable ways to do business.
 In 2018, the Company generated substantial business value from its pioneering efforts to incorporate natural capital and ecosystem services into its decision-making.
 It also developed and invested in a series of new global initiatives to keep plastic waste out of the environment.

-"The progress we made in 2018 toward our sustainability goals is a powerful testament to how we are working across our value chains with all stakeholders to incorporate their sustainability needs into our business strategy," said Jim Fitterling, chief executive officer of Dow.
-"I’m proud of the Dow team and the positive impact we are having in the areas that matter to all our stakeholders and our planet."
+“The progress we made in 2018 toward our sustainability goals is a powerful testament to how we are working across our value chains with all stakeholders to incorporate their sustainability needs into our business strategy,” said Jim Fitterling, chief executive officer of Dow.
+“I’m proud of our progress and enthusiastic about the impact we expect to make in the areas that matter to all our stakeholders and our planet.”